These organic nanotechnology processes have short dwell times

 And while a layer of protection a few nanometers thick is what’s most often specified, the use of current allows the building of a layer many molecules thick where desirable.

-Global consumer goods manufacturers find that gold alone often fails to meet a high corrosion specification; Sealing 691 allows product to easily meet these standards.
+Global consumer goods manufacturers find that gold alone often fails to meet a high corrosion specification; Sealing 691 and 692 allow products to easily meet these standards.

 Other features include: